liamrabe/Future---Webbshop/README.md

 - [ ] Documentation

 ## Known issues
-- SSL is not on my machine due to self-signed certificate, will be fixed in next update.
+- SSL is not working on my machine due to self-signed certificate, will be fixed in next update.